 Dr. Patricia Bailey has been a senior technical advisor at AMDD since its inception in 1999.
 She is also a senior scientist at Family Health International and adjunct associate professor at the University of North Carolina School of Public Health.
 Patricia has played a key role in building the research systems and processes of the EmONC Needs Assessments, a component of which has been the revision and global dissemination of the EmOC indicators for monitoring the availability, utilization, and quality of obstetric services.
 Her interest in quality improvement has led to capacity-building in different techniques, such as criteria-based audits to assess clinical treatment of complications, management issues, and human rights in a clinical setting.
 She is an expert in both quantitative and qualitative research methods, tailoring methodologies, and providing technical support to countries on study design, sampling, questionnaire development, data management systems and analysis, using both complex statistical techniques and text analysis.
 Her collaborations with the World Health Organization and other UN agencies focus on individual and multi-country analyses of maternal mortality and morbidity, using data for action, and assisting governments to sequence interventions to improve maternal and newborn health outcomes.

 Dr. Bailey has published extensively on maternal and newborn health issues.
-She earned her Doctorate in Public Health (DrPH) in maternal and child health from the University of North Carolina at Chapel Hill.
+She earned her DrPH in maternal and child health from the University of North Carolina at Chapel Hill.

 Anna Abelson, Program officer